How to evaluate LLMs for SQL generation

 Test development

-To test to output of the LLM generations, we'll develop two unit tests and an evaluation, which will combine to give us a basic evaluation framework to grade the quality of our LLM iterations.
+To test the output of the LLM generations, we'll develop two unit tests and an evaluation, which will combine to give us a basic evaluation framework to grade the quality of our LLM iterations.

 To re-iterate, our purpose is to measure the correctness and consistency of LLM output given our questions.